biocore/conda-recipes/README.md

 You can also borrow from the examples located in this repository: [recipes](https://github.com/biocore/conda-recipes/tree/master/recipes).
 There are also lots of examples in conda's conda-recipes [repository](https://github.com/conda/conda-recipes/).

 ## Modify an existing conda recipe
-If you modified an existing recipe in this repository and would like to merge it back, you should increment the build number by one.
-This will trigger the rebuilding of the package upon your updated recipe.
+If you modified an existing recipe in this repository and would like to merge it back, you should increment the build number by one in order to trigger a package rebuild.
+This is not necessary if the package version is changing, and you will need to add the build number section to the `meta.yaml` file if it doesn't already exist.

 For example, if the current recipe has this in the `meta.yaml`: